Double Major in Criminal Justice & Sociology

 *Fulfills co-requisite for Criminal Justice

 **The department requires all majors to complete a course in statistics.
-However, if you have received credit for another statistics course, the College will not allow you to take SOC 200.
+However, if you have received credit for another statistics course, the University will not allow you to take SOC 200.
 Those other statistics courses are BIO 431, ECN 204, HLS 488, MTH 243, PSH 202, and PLS 300.
 If you completed an equivalent statistics course, then you must take a sociology elective in its place.